habitat-sh/core-plans/CONTRIBUTING.md

 You can review the entire [plan syntax guide here](https://www.habitat.sh/docs/developing-packages/).

 Please note that the following conditions must be observed for any plan to be merged into core plans (and are important best practices for any plan):

+## Dependencies

+If your package has dependencies, it should only depend on other packages in the core origin.

 ### Plan basic settings